 We highly recommend the use of modern compound bows with draw weights in the 50-70lb range.
 The use of a 100 grain or bigger fixed blade, cut on contact broadhead is highly recommended for all archery elk hunts.
 In our opinion and experience, expandable or chisel tip style broadheads wound more elk than they kill.
-The following are some of our favorite broadheads based on field performance: G5 Montec, Muzzy Phantom, Magnus Snuffer, NAP Hellrazor, and German Kinetics Silverflame XL.
+The following are some of our favorite broadheads based on field performance: Iron Will, G5 Montec, Muzzy Phantom, Magnus Snuffer, NAP Hellrazor, and German Kinetics Silverflame XL.

 Most archery shots will range from 20-50 yards.
 We encourage all our hunters to practice shooting from various angles to include: standing, kneeling, and uphill/downhill positions out to 60 yards.
 We also recommend setting a fixed 5 pin sight at 20, 30, 40, 50, and 60 yards to ensure accuracy in all scenarios.
 Hunters should also purchase a bow sling to prevent wrist strain.